axis80/quilt/packages/react-form/README.md

 const fields = useList(config, validationDependencies);
 ```

+###### Parameters:

-`config` - A configuration object specifying both the value and validation config.
+- `config`, A configuration object specifying both the value and validation config.
-`validationDependencies` - An array of dependencies to use to decide when to regenerate validators.
+- `validationDependencies`, An array of dependencies to use to decide when to regenerate validators.

+###### Return value:

-`returns` - A list of dictionaries of `Field` objects representing the state of your input.
+A list of dictionaries of `Field` objects representing the state of your input.
 It also includes functions to manipulate that state.
 Generally, you will want to pass these callbacks down to the component or components representing yournput.

 ##### Examples